 Frances M. Wood

-b) Madeleine L'Engle who wrote A Wrinkle in Time
+Madeleine L'Engle, who wrote A Wrinkle in Time;

-c) My sister Alyson who was so much younger than I, I had to tell her stories.
+My sister Alyson, who was so much younger than I, I had to tell her stories.

-4) My first book, Becoming Rosemary, was published in 1997 (Delacorte Press) with an audio book (Recorded Books) and editions in Danish and Turkish.
-It's the story of a young girl growing up in a magical family in 1790 North Carolina.
+My first book, Becoming Rosemary, was published in 1997 (Delacorte Press) with an audio book (Recorded Books) and editions in Danish and Turkish.
+It tells the story of a young girl growing up in a magical family in 1790 North Carolina.

-5) Daughter of Madrugada was published in 2002 by Delacorte Press, and is also available as a large print book (Thorndike Press).
+Daughter of Madrugada, published in 2002 by Delacorte Press, is also available as a large print book (Thorndike Press).
 It's the story of a California Mexican family at the very beginning of the gold rush.

-b) Raleigh News and Observer: "Children 10 and older will be stirred, their souls nourished by Daughter of Madrugada."
+Raleigh News and Observer: "Children 10 and older will be stirred, their souls nourished by

-When Molly Was a Harvey Girl will be published in May 2010 by Kane/Miller Books.
-Molly is modeled (a bit) on my own great-grandmother who moved to the wild west in 1886.
-I don't know much about my great-grandmother, but Molly encounters railroad men, miners, ranchers, the great impresario Buffalo Billl, a tornado of culinary excellence known as Chef Gaston, and the most dangerous desperado of them all - Genius Jim.
+When Molly Was a Harvey Girl was published in 2010 by Kane/Miller Books.
+Molly is modeled a bit on my own great-grandmother who moved to the wild west in 1886.
+I don't know much about my great-grandmother, but Molly encounters railroad men, miners, ranchers, the great impresario Buffalo Bill, a tornado of culinary excellence known as Chef Gaston, and the most dangerous desperado of them all - Genius Jim.

 Email Frances M. Wood